theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 4. No title for quantity and button inputs

 == Changelog ==

+= 2.2.0 =
+* Added: New "order" prop on shortcode to determine display order and visibility of elements in a "button row"
+* Added: New "class" prop on shortcode to add custom css classes to the "button row"

 = 2.1.5 =
 * Tweaked: Admin facing block generation was using old parent element class name